paulbgtr/paulbgtr/README.md

 ## About me
 An ambiverted student from **Estonia** that loves learning new things, especially things related to **Computer Science**  \
+I am always open for new opportunities, knowledge, ideas and people.\
 I speak 🇷🇺**Russian**, 🇬🇧**English**, 🇯🇵**Japanese** and 🇪🇪**Estonian** languages. \
 You can read more **about me** and check my other **Social Media** on my [**page**](https://gibsol.github.io/).